 It’s incredibly efficient in terms of PAR for the price.
 Roughly 1 PAR per 1 dollar, which is pretty much outstanding.

 However, PAR is not everything, but it seemingly provides the needed PUR as well.

 Low-demand plants will absolutely be okay under it.

 The manufacturers have done their homework and are currently killing the competition with their inexpensive solution.

-Another setup this light is great for are FOWLR and FO display tanks.
+Another setup this light is great for is a FO display tank (Fish Only).